BigCheeze45/genomedownloader/README.md

 genome data files from [EMBL-EBI](https://www.ebi.ac.uk/) FTP.
 It can take a single URL or a list of them (via file) to download.

 **Note:** This script is written for Python 3 or later.
-This script was cowboyed together, has no tests.
+This was cowboyed together and has no tests.
 It is intended as both a starting point for future development and a useful example.

 # Setup